Are You A GF Traveler?Learn from other’s traveling gluten-free, by reading their stories, clickGluten-Free Travel Stories

 At the Hotel

 When booking a hotel for a longer visit, best to book an efficiency which will have a small kitchen.
 Pack a few bags of gluten-free noodles to have on hand, and purchase local and fresh vegetables, plain meat, poultry & fish.
 Hopefully, if you are lucky, there will be a nearby store stocking some GF items (do your research).
 At a minimum, request a room with a refrigerator, should you need to stock a few items.
 If you do not plan to do any cooking, and there is a restaurant at the hotel, alert the reservationist at time of booking of your special dietary needs.
 Generally, upon check-in many hotel chefs will meet with you personally to discuss GF options.
-See our celiac-friendly lodging section for hotels offering gluten-free options!
+Visit our celiac-friendly lodging section for hotels offering gluten-free options!

 Restaurants